drodriguln/cero-ui/README.md

 _Card assets were created by Cara Sheridan._

 ## Try it Out
 You can play the game [here](http://34.83.61.213)!

+## Path to v1.0
+This project is still a work in progress, and as such there are milestones yet to hit before hitting the first major release.

+ - [x] session controlled by api
+ - [ ] unit tests (jest + @react/testing-library)
+ - [ ] mobile friendly

 ## Getting Started